 Ford Expedition Generations

-Ford Expedition Fourth Generation (2018–present)
+Ford Expedition Fourth Generation (2018–2024)

 Still based on the Ford F-150 truck, the fourth-generation Ford Expedition moved to the T3 platform, which uses a new four-wheel independent suspension design.
-This Expedition still features a body-on-frame architecture but now uses high-strength ,lightweight material consisting of boron steel and aluminum.
+This Expedition still features a body-on-frame architecture but now uses high-strength, lightweight material consisting of boron steel and aluminum.

 It's an eight-passenger, three-row SUV, while a seven-passenger seating option is available.
 There were three trim levels at launch: Ford Expedition XLT, Limited, and Platinum.
 The extended-wheelbase model is now called the Ford Expedition MAX.